PDF(117.0 KB) View with Adobe Reader on a variety of devices

 Provide the PSAP with accurate geolocation of the caller in need.

-CUCM has the capability to route emergency calls to specific gateways with a carefully constructed content services switch (CSS)/partition architecture; but this can become complex and difficult to manage.
-Other features, such as alerting, logging, and geolocation is not as easily available or not at all.
+CUCM has the capability to route emergency calls to specific gateways with a carefully constructed calling search space (CSS)/Partition architecture; but this can become complex and difficult to manage.
+Other features, such as alerts, logs, and geolocation, are not as easily available or not at all.

 This section explains the common CER acronyms, and what they mean to the configuration, as well as provides increased knowledge on how CER and CUCM route an emergency call.